Robots.txt Best Practices 2026: Safe Rules for SEO and AI Crawlers

 A practical readiness checklist for crawlability, schema, and semantic content design to improve AI engine discoverability.

-AIAnswer Engine Optimization (AEO): How to Rank in ChatGPT and Perplexity
+AIAnswer Engine Optimization (AEO): Clear Answers for ChatGPT and Perplexity

 Format your pages for answer extraction with clear definitions, structured comparisons, and citation-friendly content blocks.